 We ceased to provide listing services from January 2021 due to the change in our business development strategies.
 See "Item 4.
 Information on the Company-B. Business Overview-Our Services-Marketplace Services-China Index Listing."
-Listing services accounted for 6.0%, 11.5% and 4.8% of our revenues for the years ended December 31, 2018, 2019 and 2020, respectively.
+Listing services accounted for 11.5%, 4.8% and nil of our revenues for the years ended December 31, 2019, 2020 and 2021, respectively.
 Our management intends to thoroughly focus our efforts on information and analytics services and promotion services.
 If we are not successful in shifting our focus, we may not earn enough revenues to offset the impact of the cessation of our listing services business, and our growth, business prospects, revenues and results of operations could be materially and adversely affected.